Adonis Gay Holiday

 New Zealand Vineyards and Vistas

-We start our journey in the largest city, Auckland jumping right into the delectable world of New Zealand wine tastings on charming Waiheke Island.
+We start our journey in the largest city, Auckland, enjoying a cruise in the City of Sails before jumping into the delectable world of New Zealand wine & gin tastings on charming Waiheke Island.

 Then, in Wellington, our harbor front hotel gives us quick access to an immersive tour into the culture and treasures of the native Maori and the city’s café culture.
 We will explore hidden culinary treasures and artistic personalities on a walking tour of the city center.